Eden Reforestation Projects: Madagascar

 Famous for its unique biodiversity and lush forests, Madagascar has some of the rarest animal and plant species on the planet.
-Tragically, more than 90% of Madagascar's original forests have been destroyed, wreaking havoc not only on plant and animal life but also on the ability of the local people to live sustainably off the land and sea.
+However, more than 90% of Madagascar's original forests have been destroyed, wreaking havoc not only on plant and animal life but also on the ability of the local people to live sustainably off the land and sea.
 Along the coast, entire mangrove estuaries have been cut down, leaving mudflats to wash into the sea and destroying once-productive fisheries.
 Many fishers have ended up in indentured servitude in order to survive.

 In 2007, Eden Reforestation Projects formed a local workforce that began to restore mangrove forests in the Mahajanga area of Madagascar.
 Local villagers were hired to clear the estuary, collect massive numbers of propagules, sort them by species, then return to the estuary at low tide to begin planting.
 Less than a decade later, a thriving mangrove forest had developed.
 The successful restoration of the mangroves also initiated the return of a healthy aquatic ecosystem: wildlife such as shrimp, algae, and flamingoes have returned to the newly restored area.

 Eden expanded its work to over 60 sites in the northwest.
 Beginning in 2012, dry deciduous forest restoration systems were added to the equation.
 By hiring additional local employees, an extensive infrastructure was created, including guardhouses, fire towers, and seed banks.
 Eden Projects has also developed a nursery and reforestation leadership training center that emphasizes practical training, where local nursery managers gain hands-on experience in seedling management and effective reforestation techniques.
 These managers then partner with local area villages, launch new seedling nurseries, and begin producing, planting, and protecting trees.

-Madagascar is now Eden Projects' most prolific tree planting project nation.
-As of November 2020, over 360 million trees have been planted in Madagascar by Eden Projects employees, with an average of 14 million more trees being planted every month.
-Thousands of local villagers now have consistent employment and are now able to send their children to school, provide food and clothing for dependent family members, and launch innovative microenterprises.
+Madagascar was Eden Projects' most prolific tree planting project nation.
+As of November 2020, over 360 million trees had been planted in Madagascar by Eden Projects employees, with an average of 14 million more trees being planted every month.
+Thousands of local villagers now had consistent employment and were now able to send their children to school, provide food and clothing for dependent family members, and launch innovative microenterprises.

-In 2018, Eden Projects' success in Madagascar began to manage 2 hectares (4.9 acres) of land within the city of Mahajanga as a conservatory for endangered wildlife.
-The Eden Nature Center was established, which enables Eden Projects employees to rescue and rehabilitate rare tree species and vanishing animal species.
-Many of the animals are rehabilitated and then released into newly reforested areas as a means to repopulate the regions.
-The center also serves as a community educational and research center.
+In 2018, Eden Projects began to manage 2 hectares (4.9 acres) of land within the city of Mahajanga as a conservatory for endangered wildlife.
+The Eden Nature Center was established, which enabled Eden Projects employees to rescue and rehabilitate rare tree species and vanishing animal species.
+Many of the animals were rehabilitated and then released into newly reforested areas as a means to repopulate the regions.
+The center also served as a community educational and research center.

+In November 2024, Eden announced in an e-mail to donors that it had ended its partnership with the implementing partner in Madagascar.
+How Eden's decision would impact the various projects in which it had been involved in Madagascar was not specified.